 Patients in the PICU have immediate access to intensive care specialists as well as a full array of pediatric subspecialists, state-of-the-art technology and advanced therapies, culminating in the highest level of medical care for pediatric patients.
 Our team is internationally renowned for excellence in the care of children with respiratory failure, especially those who require artificial organ support.

 We follow a family-centered philosophy of care, with parents and guardians closely involved in the medical team’s decision making.
 Our staff are committed to uncompromising respect for all persons and viewpoints.

 The Mott PICU is a 30-bed unit, composed mostly of private, single-patient rooms as well as a 6-bed intensive care bay designed for patients whose care requires extensive specialty equipment and constant visibility to the medical team.

 Nearly half of our PICU patients are admitted directly from the emergency department.
 Around 20% of our patients are admitted to the PICU from the operating room to recover from complex surgical procedures, and the remaining patients are generally referred from other hospitals who rely on the expertise and experience of the C.S.
 Mott Children’s Hospital PICU team to handle the most challenging pediatric cases in the region.

 The U-M PICU team

-The PICU is staffed by board-eligible and board-certified pediatric intensive care specialists 24-hours a day.
+The PICU is staffed by board-eligible and board-certified pediatric intensive care specialists and advanced practice nurses 24-hours a day.
 These senior physicians supervise a team of fellow and resident physicians, and coordinate the participation of a full spectrum of pediatric subspecialists involved in the care of critically ill patients.